ghiewa/gs1-cloud/README.md

 Program to CHECK the validity of GTINS/EAN codes against the GS1 Cloud (BETA) CHECK API

+The GS1 Cloud will be the largest source of trusted product information in the world, making it possible for businesses to meet the expectations of today’s digital world.
+For more information  <a href="https://www.gs1.org/services/gs1-cloud" target="_blank">GS1.org</a>.

 **Install notes**
 1. Install Python3 on your computer.
 2. Download the zip with the programfiles on your local machine and unpack and store it in a local map.